vasilii-kovalev/issue-tracker/documentation/role-based-permission-control.md

 * `USER:UPDATE:ANY`
 * `USER:UPDATE:OWN`

+This list is constant and is not supposed to be change via UI or endpoints.

 Other permissions are assumed/granted by default, like reading resources, so we don't need records in the database for them.
 When accessing resources with such default permissions, only the user's authorization is checked.

 ## Roles